 Our investment committee and portfolio managers are working diligently to manage the assets that our clients have entrusted us with.
 We are focused on preserving capital, while also positioning our strategies to take advantage of the inflection point that we believe will come, even if we cannot predict exactly when it will occur.
 In many areas of the market, we are seeing compelling prospects emerge as prices decline beyond what we believe fundamentals warrant.

 I have always said there are opportunities in all markets, and that the flipside of volatility is opportunity.
 Even in this challenging period, I still believe this to be true.
-One area of the market where we see opportunities is in risk-managed alternative strategies, such as our Calamos Market Neutral Income Fund (CMNIX) and Calamos Hedged Equity Fund (CIHEX).
+One area of the market where we see opportunities is in risk-aware alternative strategies, such as our Calamos Market Neutral Income Fund (CMNIX) and Calamos Hedged Equity Fund (CIHEX).
 To learn about how these funds have performed through volatility, visit our Alternatives section.

 We also believe that actively managed convertible securities are extremely compelling in this volatile environment.
 Three conditions are in place that could support what we call the “Convertible Trifecta,” a concept we introduced in 2016.
 The factors that set the stage for the Trifecta are (1) widening spreads, (2) declining underlying equity prices, and (3) cheapening convertible valuations.
 As we observed in 2016, “because of its stock and bond characteristics, a convertible’s valuation can be influenced by forces in both the credit and equity markets, as well as by dynamics that are specific to the convertible market.”
 As a result, “a reversal in any one of these factors could provide a tailwind to convertibles, and if all three reverse, convertibles may be poised for a potentially powerful trifecta.”